capesstack/capes/cyberchef/build_operate_maintain.md

 sudo curl https://gchq.github.io/CyberChef/cyberchef.htm -o /usr/share/nginx/html/cyberchef.htm
 ```
 You may be having an issue with nginx or your firewall.
 Check the troubleshooting steps [here](../landing_page/build_operate_maintain.md#troubleshooting)

+Check with the GoGS project maintainers at https://github.com/gchq/CyberChef

 If you're still unable to access the CAPES page from a web browser, [please file an issue](https://github.com/capesstack/capes/issues).